What is a stroke?

 - Balance and/or walking disorders and/or falls.

 A stroke may result in various neurological damage differing according to the severity of the stroke and the cerebral region affected.
-Apart from the behavioural symptoms, personality, behavioural, mood and inhibition disorders are identified, among others.
+Apart from the behavioral symptoms, personality, behavioral, mood, and inhibition disorders are identified, among others.
 Cognitive disorders often involve amnesia (partial or total), language disorders or attention deficit and concentration disorders resulting in cognitive and physical fatigability.

 Solutions supporting people with stroke